-What is the difference between switch and router?
-Switch is a L2 device.
-Router is an L3 device.
+□ What is the difference between a switch and a router?

+The switch is an L2 device.
+The router is an L3 device.
 L2 devices do not look at L3-L7 headers.
-L3 devices do not have access to L1-L2 headers. □ What is the thing connecting one hub to another hub in the same collision domain?
+L3 devices do not have access to L1-L2 headers.

+What is the thing connecting one hub to another hub in the same collision domain?
 It is just another wire or link.